dolittle/Documentation/Source/content/en/docs/tutorials/event-horizon.md

 {{% /tab %}}
 {{< /tabs >}}
-Now as you can see there is lots of stuff going on here.
-Let's try and disect this piece for piece.
+There's a lot of stuff going on the code so let's break it down:

 {{< tabs name="with-runtime-on-tab" >}}
 {{% tab name="C#" %}}